micheles/papers/PITCHME.md

          obj = f[key]
 ```

-- right now we are converting our input files from XML to HDF5
+- we are converting our input files from XML to HDF5
 - USGS will provide ShakeMaps in HDF5 format
 - if you are not using HDF5, you should ;-)